Project 77-class submarine

 Project 77 is an Indian Navy acquisition programme to procure nuclear-powered attack submarines.

-Background

-Since India is a traditional user of Russian nuclear submarines (with INS Chakra on lease) the new domestically built submarines would be third-in class of SSN operated by Indian navy after leased Charlie I and Akula II-class submarines.

-In 1999, a plan was conceived for the construction of a dozen submarines to be constructed by 2012 with another dozen to be inducted by 2030.
-However, with no submarines inducted until 2015, the government changed the targets to 6 nuclear attack submarines and 18 diesel-electric submarines.

-The program to construct and deploy a fleet of nuclear submarines was first envisaged in late 1990s.
-Patrolling by People's Liberation Army Navy ships further fast-tracked India's naval expansion programmes.
-As per the initial plan, first the s and later the much larger s as ballistic missile submarine along with 6 nuclear attack submarines were planned.

-The submarines will be powered by a miniature pressurised water reactor (PWR) being developed by the Bhabha Atomic Research Centre which has already supplied a similar 83 MW miniature reactor for the Arihant-class submarine SSBNs.

 Development

-The Government of India, through the Cabinet Committee on Security (CCS), approved the construction of six of these submarines on 18 February 2015.
+The Government of India, through the Cabinet Committee on Security (CCS), approved the construction of six nuclear attack submarines on 18 February 2015.
 Following the approval, the Naval Staff Qualitative Requirements (NSQR) are to be ascertained for the over 6,000 tonne-displacement submarines.
 These are to be built at the Ship Building Centre at Visakhapatnam.
+On 8 December 2017, Navy chief, Admiral Sunil Lanba, announced that the design for the class of six submarines had commenced at the newly commissioned Submarine Design Centre, Gurgaon.
+The project cost was estimated at ₹60000 crore.
 These will be designed by the Navy's in-house Directorate of Naval Design (now Warship Design Bureau).
 The construction was expected to commence on 2023–24 while the first submarine is expected to enter service in 2032.